-Jordon Mutch made the most of poor defending from David Luiz to put Cardiff in front after 10 minutes before Eden Hazard leveled in bizarre circumstances.
+Jordon Mutch made the most of poor defending from David Luiz to put Cardiff in front after 10 minutes before Hazard levelled in bizarre circumstances.

-Eto'o put Chelsea in front in the 66th minute and his strike eased the tension, with Oscar and Hazard putting gloss on the win with late goals to the delight of manager Jose Mourinho, who was sent to the stands for dissent.
+Eto'o put Chelsea in front in the 66th minute and his strike eased the tension, with Oscar and Hazard putting gloss on the win - that lifted them to second on the Premier League table - with late goals to the delight of manager Jose Mourinho, who was sent to the stands for dissent.

 Mutch was one of Cardiff's two inclusions and he made an immediate impact, firing Malky Mackay's side in front in the 10th minute after he pounced on a defensive error from Luiz.